dirkcuys/thebacklog/projects/agregore-web-apps/part-1.md

 window.location = newLocation
 ```

+Okay, now we have our very first website saved to IPFS!
+We achieved this my using the `fetch` function to do a PUT request to the current IPFS content ID (CID for short) as the base URL and the filename we wanted to create/update.
+Fetch returned the CID for the updated content in the location header.

+This is possible because the Agregore Browser runs it's own IPFS node and implements the `fetch` function for IPFS protocols like `ipfs://` and `ipns://`.
+You can read more about this on the [Agregore website](https://agregore.mauve.moe/).

-Okay, now we have our very first website!
-We can easily update the content of the site by doing the same.
+We can update the content of the site by doing the same.
 Let's turn that into a function that we can reuse!

 ```js
 async function updateSite(newPageContent){